Jwink3101/PyFiSync/readme.md

     $ python setup.py install

+Note: On the remote machine, the path to PyFiSync must be found via SSH.
+If, for example, your python is from (Ana/Mini)conda, it places the past into the `.bash_profile`.
+Move that to `.bashrc` so that PyFiSync can be found.
+Alternatively, specify `PyFiSync_path` and `remote_program` in the config

 ## Set Up

 Set up is very easy.
 I will assume that `PyFiSync` is in the path or an alias has been set up: